salesforcecli/plugin-signups/messages/snapshot.delete.md

 # description

-Dev Hub admins can delete any snapshot, while users can delete only theirs unless a Dev Hub admin gives the user Modify All permissions.
+Dev Hub admins can delete any snapshot, while users can delete only their own unless a Dev Hub admin gives the user Modify All permissions.

 # examples